kikeacosta/us_states_excess/README.md

-This repository holds materials (code and data) relating to the editorial "Mortality disparities across US States: excess deaths during the COVID-19 pandemic and preexisting mortality shortfalls".
+This repository holds materials (code and data) relating to the editorial "Mortality disparities across US States: excess deaths during the COVID-19 pandemic and preexisting mortality shortfalls", American Journal of Public Health, forthcoming.

 1. We take the new Woolf at al excess estimates by state,
 2. accumulate excess over phases 1-4 of the pandemic